owenmoogk-school/MTE325-labs/README.md

 ## Lab 3: Limit Switch implementation

+In this lab, we used machine number 9.
+We will continue to use this machine for the remainder of the term.

 ### Test cases:
 - if the X switches are triggered the X motors should be capable or reversing or stopping
 - if the Y switches are triggered the Y motors should be capable or reversing or stopping